kenhoangg/UTD-CS-Assignments/README.md

 The projects are separated by class name using the class codes at UTD e.g. CS4485.

-Disclaimer: Some of these projects may have missing files or may be versions of projects that do not work properly.
-These are just proof of projects I have done while at UTD.
+Disclaimer: Some of these projects may have missing files or may be versions of projects that do not work in their entirety to prevent plagarism.